ncatlab/nlab-content/pages/8/8/1/1/11188/content.md

 An arbitrary $R$-module $M$ has finite rank if and only if it has an essential submodule which is a finite direct sum of uniform submodules.

+## References

-* K. R. Goodearl, R. B. Warfield Jr. _An introduction to noncommutative Noetherian rings_, London Math.
+* [[K. R. Goodearl]], R. B. Warfield Jr. _An introduction to noncommutative Noetherian rings_, London Math.
 Soc.
 Student Texts 61, 2nd ed.
 2004

 category: algebra
 [[!redirects uniform modules]]